i Structure of financial laws and regulations in Japan

 - the average during the preceding year of the month-end aggregate notional amounts of the entity's non-cleared OTC derivatives, OTC commodity derivatives and physically settled foreign exchange forwards and swaps (determined on a consolidated group basis) is ¥1.1 trillion or more.

-The VM phase-in period has already ended – on 1 March 2017.
+The VM phase-in period ended on 1 March 2017.
 Currently, VM is required if the average during the preceding year of the month-end aggregate notional amounts of the entity's OTC derivatives (on an unconsolidated basis) is ¥300 billion or more.

 Parties may agree bilaterally to introduce a minimum transfer amount as long as it does not exceed ¥70 million for the sum of IM and VM.

-Even if Type I FIOs and RFIs are below the de minimis threshold for VM, they are still required by the FSA's comprehensive guidelines to establish internal systems reasonably designed for the appropriate posting and collection of VM in line with BCBS-IOSCO's final report.
+Even if Type I FIOs and RFIs are below the de minimis threshold for VM, they are still required by the FSA's Supervisory Guidelines to establish internal systems reasonably designed for the appropriate posting and collection of VM in line with BCBS-IOSCO's final report.

 iii Relevant tax and insolvency law

 In general, all corporations in Japan are subject to treatment as taxable entities.
-Foreign corporations are liable to pay certain types of corporate tax and income tax on domestic-sourced income, which varies depending on whether the foreign corporation has a permanent establishment in Japan.
+Foreign corporations are liable to pay certain types of corporate tax and income tax on domestic-sourced income, which vary depending on whether a foreign corporation has a permanent establishment in Japan.
 Non-corporate forms that are sometimes used as a vehicle for financial transactions, such as general partnerships, limited liability partnerships or trusts, are, in principle, fiscally transparent for Japanese tax purposes.
 However, in a tax dispute regarding whether a limited partnership established under the laws of the state of Delaware (Delaware LP) is a corporation for Japanese taxation purposes, the Supreme Court ruled on 17 July 2015 that a Delaware LP constitutes a corporation under Japanese tax law.
-This ruling stated that whether a foreign limited partnership is regarded as a corporation under Japanese tax law shall be determined case by case, and it did not refer to any other foreign limited partnership.
+This ruling stated that whether a foreign limited partnership is regarded as a corporation under Japanese tax law shall be determined on a case-by-case basis, and it did not refer to any other foreign limited partnership.

-Apart from the above, the following reforms on domestic taxation that may affect investors have recently been implemented.
+Apart from the above, the following reforms on domestic taxation that may affect foreign or domestic investors have recently been implemented.

-Second, a Japanese version of an individual saving account (ISA) system, called NISA, was introduced in 2014, which makes investments of up to ¥1.2 million per year tax free if the investment was made through an ISA.
+Second, a Japanese version of an individual saving account (ISA) system, called NISA, was introduced in 2014, which makes investments of up to ¥1.2 million per year tax-free if the investment was made through an ISA.
 An investor can hold an ISA as a tax-exempt account for a maximum of five years falling within the period from 2014 to 2023.
 In January 2018, a new type of ISA, called the instalment-type NISA, was introduced for individuals who hope to build up their assets through instalment-type investments.
-An investor in this type of ISA makes investments of up to ¥400,000 per year tax free and can hold an ISA for a maximum of 20 years, within the period from 2018 to 2037.
-The government continues to proactively promote the use of the NISA because the account steadily increases participation in the stock market by individuals and has attracted the interest of retail investors.
+An investor in this type of ISA can make investments of up to ¥400,000 per year tax-free, and can hold an ISA for a maximum of 20 years for the period running from 2018 to 2037.
+The government continues to proactively promote the use of NISAs, because these accounts steadily increase individuals' participation in the stock market and have attracted the interest of retail investors.

-With respect to consumption tax, it is scheduled to rise from 8 per cent to 10 per cent in October 2019.
+With respect to consumption tax, the tax rate was raised from 8 to 10 per cent on 1 October 2019.
 Although this tax is not directly applicable to financial transactions, the rate increase may have broader implications for the Japanese economy, including the financial markets.

-The insolvency laws in Japan consist of the Bankruptcy Act,12 the Civil Rehabilitation Act,13 the Corporate Reorganisation Act14 and the Act Concerning the Special Provisions for the Reorganisation of Financial Institutions.15 In addition, in line with the international agreement reached at the Financial Stability Board and G20 Cannes Summit on 4 November 2011, the Deposit Insurance Act16 was revised to provide for an orderly resolution and recovery regime covering banks, securities companies, insurance companies, financial holding companies and similar entities that are experiencing financial difficulties.
-This regime gives the Prime Minister the authority to suspend the application of any termination provisions of certain financial agreements and to close out netting provisions for a period the Prime Minster designates.
+The insolvency laws in Japan consist of the Bankruptcy Act,16 the Civil Rehabilitation Act,17 the Corporate Reorganisation Act,18 the Companies Act and the Act Concerning the Special Provisions for the Reorganisation of Financial Institutions.19 In addition, in line with the international agreement reached at the FSB and G20 Cannes Summit on 4 November 2011, the Deposit Insurance Act20 was revised to provide for an orderly resolution and recovery regime covering banks, securities companies, insurance companies, financial holding companies and similar entities that are experiencing financial difficulties.
+This regime gives the Prime Minister the authority to suspend the application of any termination provisions of certain financial agreements and to close out netting provisions for a period of time that the Prime Minster designates.
 The Prime Minister thus has the ability to implement a kind of temporary stay for a designated period to enable a troubled financial institution to transfer its assets to an acquiring financial institution or a bridge financial institution.

 iv Role of the exchanges, central counterparties and rating agencies